 Unemployment Insurance (UI) Taxes

 Along with federal unemployment insurance taxes (FUTA), employers in D.C. are required to file D.C. unemployment insurance taxes.
-Unlike federal rules and those in other states, in D.C. there is no minimum wage amount before UI taxes must be paid.
+Unlike federal rules and those in other states, there is no minimum wage amount before UI taxes must be paid.
 This means that even if you have only one employee, no matter how much you pay them, you are liable for UI taxes.

 - Whether a claim has been filed against an employer

 - The average amount of an employer’s taxable payroll (determined in three-year increments)